herry1234/vs-centos-7/README.md

  * finish

 ### fetch
-This command will fetch the DVD ISO from a given URL (default is Stanford) if no currently found.
+This command will fetch the DVD ISO from a given URL (default is Aliyun) if no currently found.

 ### layout